 Whether you’re snapping the perfect shot from the summit of a snowy peak, or capturing the action from among the vibrant colors of a European street market, it’s no secret that any trip involving hiking or backpacking is guaranteed to take you places that boast truly breathtaking views.

 The possibilities are endless when it comes to the types and sizes of cameras you can take, and what you choose will depend on what kind of trip you’ll be taking, what kind of photographer you are and, most importantly, what kind of scenery you’ll be shooting.

-Best Cameras for Hiking and Backpacking
+Best Cameras for Hiking and Backpacking in 2022

 Best Compact Cameras for Hiking & Backpacking